-Car Riders (Red Card)
+Car Riders

-1st-5th grade car riders are dismissed from the South Wing

-Gate located on Reed.
-The line begins on the corner of Reed and Crestmont Street.

-- PreK-Kindergarten car riders are dismissed from the South Wing at PreK door.
-The line begins on the corner of Reed and Crestmont Street. - SPED students will be released from the front door - Siblings - The eldest sibling will join the youngest sibling to be dismissed together from one location.
-Pick up is determined by the oldest child's dismissal location.
+- 1st and 2nd grade car riders are dismissed from the South Wing Gate located on 8th Street.
+The line begins on the corner of 8th Street and Cortlandt Street. - 3rd, 4th and 5th grade car riders are dismissed from the Main Entrance located on Harvard Street.
+The line begins on the corner of 8th Street and Harvard Street.
+The line does not begin to move until all buses depart.

+Siblings

+· The eldest sibling will join the youngest sibling to be

+dismissed together from one location.
+Pick up is determined by the youngest child's dismissal location.